Your rights as a consumer

 When purchasing an item, the item sold to you must be:

-The item must be able to be used for what it was made for—so for example a kettle with a hole in it is not fit for its intended purpose.
+- Fit for its intended purpose - the item must be able to be used for what it was made for, so for example a kettle with a hole in it is not fit for its intended purpose

-The merchant can’t exaggerate in advertisements; the item must appear as it was described.
+- As described - the merchant can’t exaggerate in advertisements; the item must appear as it was described

 Although stores are not required to give you a receipt, it’s a good idea always to ask for one, as they are an easy way to prove that you bought something in a certain store.
 Your consumer rights are protected even if you’ve lost the original receipt, too, and you can also use: